Hacker0x01/docs.hackerone.com/docs/programs/setting-response-targets.md

    * Select the checkbox for **Advanced: Set target by severity**.
    * Input the target in days for each severity level.

-*Keep in mind that: it's recommended that your targets fall within the Recommended and Response Standard times.*
+*It's recommended that your targets fall within the Recommended and Response Standard times.*

 Time | Recommended | Response Standard
 ---- | ----------- | ------------------